anhgelus/khunegos/docs/getting-started.md

 You can configure all important things with gamerules.
 Their prefix is `khunegos:`.

-To enable/disable khunegos, set to true/false the gamerule `khunegos:enableKhunegos`
+To enable/disable khunegos, set to true/false the gamerule `khunegos:enable`
-(e.g., `/gamerule khunegos:enableKhunegos true` to enable it).
+(e.g., `/gamerule khunegos:enable true` to enable it).
 By default, it is set to false.

 To modify the minimum number of players to start the first khunegos, modify `khunegos:minPlayers`.